-The Corporation shall ensure that the Clerk keeps a Register of Members in accordance with Appendix 4.10 to this manual.
+The Corporation shall ensure that the Director of Governance keeps a Register of Members in accordance with Appendix 4.10 to this manual.
 It shall be available on request for viewing by the general public during normal office hours, by arrangement with the Clerk.